 Contracting opportunities with government, research, technology and defense industry anchors contributed to a growing County economy.
-The federal government and the County's mixed commercial base cushion the impact of economic downturns, but also have supported a measured rate of recovery.
+The federal government and the County's mixed commercial base cushion the impact of economic downturns, but in recent years has also catapulted the County to lead the state in job growth.

-- The County created 7,715 new jobs between calendar years 2016 and 2017, accounting for 29.7% of the State's new jobs. - Property values have risen 4.1% percent in the County during the past year (2018 over 2017). - The County's overall unemployment rate has fallen dramatically down from nearly 7.5 percent in December 2010 to only 4.3 percent in December 2018.
+- The County created 20,144 new jobs between calendar years 2018 and 2019, accounting for 46.2 percent of the State's new jobs. - Residential values have risen 7.2 percent in the County during the past year (2019 over 2018).
+More recently, in April 2020 the median sales price of \$340,000 was 14.5 percent greater than in April 2019. - Prior to the COVID-19 pandemic, the County's overall unemployment rate had fallen dramatically down from nearly 7.5 percent in December 2010 to only 3.2 percent in December 2019.
+More recently, the unemployment rate for March 2020 was 3.6 percent, with higher unemployment rates expected in the coming months.